jan-hxm/jan-hxm/README.md

 ---

 ### 🚀 What I Do
-🔹 I develop **intuitive** and **scalable** web applications with modern JavaScript frameworks like Vue.js and optimizing performance with best practices in frontend and backend development.
+- I develop **intuitive** and **scalable** web applications with modern JavaScript frameworks like Vue.js and React.

-🔹 My focus is on **modular architectures**, **efficient state management**, and **cloud-native deployments**, ensuring that applications are maintainable and can handle high traffic.
+- My focus is on **modular architectures**, **efficient state management**, and **cloud-native deployments**, ensuring that applications are maintainable and can handle high traffic.

-🔹 I integrate **DevOps principles** to automate workflows, improve CI/CD pipelines, and streamline development processes.
+- I integrate **DevOps principles** to automate workflows, improve CI/CD pipelines, and streamline development processes.

 ---

 ### 🌱 Currently Learning
 I’m expanding my knowledge in:
-- **Advanced Vue.js 3 & TypeScript**
+- **Advanced Vue.js 3, Electron and Typescript**
 - **Cloud Deployment with Kubernetes**
 - **Scalable Backend Architectures with Go & Python**